 With the growth of skills also comes strengthening self-discipline, so crucial for any kind of success.

-Moreover, we believe that there is more than enough pressure already on children and teenagers, without adding to the exams, eisteddfods, competitions for tennis, football, cricket etc etc already in the mix.
+Moreover, we believe that there is more than enough pressure already on children and teenagers, without adding to the exams, eisteddfods, competitions for tennis, football, cricket etc etc etc already in the mix.
+(And what about leaving enough time for sleep?!!)
 While we monitor student progress in the form of grading, our students know that this is also our way of both validating that they are learning what they need and that we are doing a good job of teaching it.

 We believe we have an exceptional product, taught by exceptional people with a passion for what they do and great affection for those who come to them to learn—without the added pressure of having to compete.